Erik Sparre: Mission to Poland

 In April and May 1587, Sparre, Hogenskild Bielke, Erik Stenbock, and Sten Banér were invited to develop a plan of governance in the event John's son Sigismund III Vasa were elected King of the Polish–Lithuanian Commonwealth and inherited the throne of his father, making him king in both realms.
 In August, Sparre and his brother-in-law Erik Brahe were dispatched to the Commonwealth to act as Sigismund's agents.
 The discussion continued through the summer, but the agreement – now known as the Statute of Kalmar (Kalmare stadgar or Kalmar stadgar) – was signed and sealed by John and Sigismund on 5 September.
 The Statute provided sweeping guarantees to Sweden's independence, secured a prohibition against Polish interference, and unequivocally defined Estonia as "a Swedish province".
 Sparre contributed to it significantly, though John was responsible for the final draft, as Sparre was not actually present in Kalmar when it was signed and sealed.

 Despite the preparation, Sigismund's accession was not clearly secure until January 1588.
 During the course of negotiations with the Commonwealth, the Poles insisted that lands conquered by the Swedes in Estonia should be handed over to the Commonwealth.
 Sparre and Brahe were expressly forbidden from accepting any deal that required the surrender of Estonia into Polish hands.
 A well-regarded orator and rhetorician, Sparre was able to cinch the election of Sigismund without explicitly promising Estonia, but – according to John – when the pacta conventa was signed, Sparre made verbal promises "in excess of his instructions".
-(Note: Historian Michael Roberts suggests that there was probably some truth to John's claims.)
+(Note: The British historian Michael Roberts suggests that there was probably some truth to John's claims.)
 These promises were later rescinded from the official compact after negotiations between John and Sigismund, the latter declaring at his coronation that Sweden would never be forced to cede any territory to the Commonwealth, though Sparre continued to be blamed for being willing to sacrifice Estonia for the rest of his life.